TykTechnologies/tyk-docs-hugo/tyk-docs/content/basic-config-and-security/control-limit-traffic/rate-limiting.md

 The following assumptions are made:
  - The APIs being protected with a rate limit are using our [Authentication token]({{< ref "basic-config-and-security/security/authentication-authorization/bearer-tokens" >}}) Authentication mode and have policies already created.
  - the [ignore authentication]({{< ref "product-stack/tyk-gateway/middleware/ignore-middleware" >}}) middleware is not turned enabled for these endpoints
- - Path based permissions, if configured grants access to these endpoints
+ - if [path based permissions]({{< ref "getting-started/create-security-policy#path-based-permissions" >}}) are configured for the API then these grant access to these endpoints for keys generated from the policies
 {{< /note >}}

 You can configure this rate limit from the API Designer in Tyk Dashboard as follows: